 The risks of eating too little

-Eating less may help us live longer but it is important to ensure we get the right quality and quantity of food.
+Eating less may help us live longer, but it is important to ensure we get both the right quality and the right quantity of food.

-Anorexia illustrates what can happen if people eat too little.
+People who have anorexia illustrate what can happen if we eat too little.
 Anorexics are at increased risk of cardiovascular problems, coronary heart disease, damaged bones, anaemia, kidney failure and liver damage.

-This is a ‘half way house’ i.e. restricting how much you eat for one or two days a week.
-It has been suggested that this is more beneficial to ageing as it carries less of the health risks associated with chronic calorie restriction.
+Intermittent fasting – not eating for a period of time each day or each week – is a ‘half way house’, for instance, restricting how much you eat for one or two days a week, or fasting on alternate days.
+It has been suggested that this is more beneficial to ageing as it carries less of the health risks associated with chronic caloric restriction.

-A review of the limited evidence available, published in 2015, found potential health benefits but argued that significantly more research was needed before intermittent fasting could be recommended.
+A review of the limited evidence available, published in 2015, found that there are potential health benefits, but it argued that significantly more research was needed before intermittent fasting could be recommended.

 Life span or health span?

 How long we live isn’t the only issue.
-How long we stay healthy (rather than spending years burdened with chronic illness) is another.
+How long we stay healthy (rather than spending years burdened with chronic illness) is also an important issue.

-Whether or not eating less adds years to our life, most evidence suggests it is a healthy option, reducing the risk of a range of chronic illnesses.
+Whether eating less adds years to our life, most evidence suggests that it is a healthy option, and that it reduces the risk of a range of chronic illnesses.

-- How much we eat and its nutritional value is one factor potentially affecting human longevity.
+- How much we eat and our foods’ nutritional value are two of the factors that potentially affect our longevity.

-- Other factors include how much exercise we take, our genes, whether we smoke or drink a lot of alcohol, our occupation and interests, our personality and our social life.
+- Other factors include how much exercise we take, our genes, whether we smoke or drink a lot of alcohol, our occupations and interests, our personality, and our social life.

-- However, eating too much or too little is bad for our health.
-It could make us more susceptible to chronic illness - and may even knock years off our lives.
+- However, eating too much or too little is bad for our health and makes us more susceptible to chronic illness, and can even knock years off our lives.

-- If we are aiming to eat less we need to ensure we eat a healthy diet, to get enough vitamins, minerals and nutrients.
+- If we are aiming to eat less, we need to ensure that we eat a healthy, balanced diet so that we take in enough vitamins, minerals and nutrients.